Donald Trump Accuses Media Of Photoshopping Melania To Fuel Body Double Conspiracy

 Co-host Abby Huntsman said that she thought it would be too much work to have a body double, so she wasn’t buying the theory.

-Behar said that of course they were aware that the conspiracy wasn’t true, but that there was an element of truth to the humor, which is why she believes it has caught on as it has.
+Behar said that, of course, they were aware that the conspiracy wasn’t true, but that there was an element of truth to the humor, which is why she believes it has caught on as it has.
 She said that it does appear at times that the 48-year-old doesn’t seem overly enthusiastic about appearing at events with her husband.

 The first lady wasn’t amused by the theorizing.
 According to Fox News, her representative slammed the ladies on Twitter for their segment.